ESL pair work speaking activities

 After telling a story, especially when you’ve noticed interest, reinforce it by pairing students up and seeing if they can retell the story to each other.
 They may have slightly different—correct or incorrect—memories of the story to compare.

-In this activity, students will watch a clip from the Fluent library and then summarise it for their partner as best that they can.
+In this activity, students can watch a clip and then summarize it for their partner as best they can.
 They’ll love the authentic connection to everyday spoken English from the content.

 You could even ask them to change the ending.
 Young students could then go on to illustrate the story and tell their versions to the class.